-Furthermore, we show that DD can be used to characterize the local network geometry and shed light on an understudied source of similarities or differences between different classes of model and real networks.
+Furthermore, we show that DD can be used to characterize the local network geometry and shed light on an understudied source of similarities or differences between different classes of synthetic and real networks.
 Notably, our numerical and analytical computations speak to independence and usefulness of this measure in its own right, as well as its importance for topological robustness of networks.
 In conclusion, we recommend the simple measure, degree difference, to be included in the standard toolkit of network science.

 Moving forward, we expect this research will seed additional studies on local structural properties of complex networks in both theoretical and applied settings.
 As the transition from local to global mixing patterns in complex networks is yet to be systematically explored, we believe further theoretical and empirical studies on heterogeneity in mixing patterns at various scales of coarse-graining can help improve our understanding of the mesoscale network structure and how the global topology of complex networks emerges from its local geometry.